The Champion Pub: Description

 Game features include four multiball modes and 15 jackpot levels, 10 different international opponents, and over 300 speech sound effects.

 Gameplay

-The primary goal is to build up a health bar by making indicated shots, then begin a fight against one of the pub's 10 resident opponents and hit the boxer figure enough times to completely drain his health.
+The primary goal is to build up a health bar by making indicated shots, then begin a fight against one of the pub's 10 resident opponents and drain his health by repeatedly hitting the boxer figure.
+However, the player's health will gradually drain due to the opponent's punches.
+In order to win a fight, the player must either completely drain the opponent's health or land a knockout punch.

+There are ten opposing boxers: Master Bim Bam Boom, Armando Santiago (the Spaniard), Knuckles O'Brian (Irish), Steveo (from San Francisco), Sir Winston Pounds (the English gentelman), Pierre Lepunche (from France), Dan Unda (from down under), Antonio Jaberini (the cook with the hook), Franz von Pain (German), and Patrosky Yirbitov (Russian).